 May also planned to use the Americans’ visit to impress upon Trump the importance of international cooperation, highlighted both in the 1941 Atlantic Charter between Prime Minister Winston Churchill and President Franklin Roosevelt that became the basis for many post-war multilateral institutions, and in the difficult operation of landing Allied forces across the English Channel in Normandy.

 Allied forces landed more than 156,000 troops in Nazi-occupied France by sea and air on D-Day, including 73,000 Americans and 83,000 British and Canadians in what remains the biggest amphibious invasion in military history.
-Many other nations participated in D-Day and the Battle of Normandy, including Australia, Belgium, Czechoslovakia, Denmark, France, Greece, the Netherlands, New Zealand, Norway and Poland.
+Many other nations participated in D-Day and the Battle of Normandy, including Australia, Belgium, Czech Republic, Denmark, France, Greece, the Netherlands, New Zealand, Norway and Poland.

 The centennial celebration of the signing of the Treaty of Versailles, negotiated by the Paris Peace Conference at the Palace of Versailles in 1919 on the outskirts of Paris, will come later this month.
 That treaty helped end World War I and gave rise to the League of Nations, which as the predecessor of the United Nations contributed to the 20th century era of nations increasingly pursuing their interests through international organizations, security pacts, political treaties and trade deals.